The landscape has changed as of January 2020.

 BigCommerce also came out and said, “hey, we’re cool with CBD brands too!”.
 But it’s still the same scenario, you have to BYOM (Bring your own merchant).

-The company I work for, Nexcess / Liquid Web, has been CBD friendly for a very long time.
+The company I used to work for, Nexcess / Liquid Web, has been CBD friendly for a very long time.
 I started the initiative of helping CBD brands in the summer of 2018.
 We’ll help you find a merchant processor and we have some great ecommerce platforms for you to sell on like Managed WordPress, WooCommerce, and Magento.
 I’m just naming a few but we have plenty more options for you to choose from.

 Ok, sorry for the shameless plug about my company, but I guarantee you won’t find a better solution and frankly a better partner than us to help you grow.